 American Home Shield offers protection against unexpected home repairs, but if you don’t read the fine print, you might be surprised when the time comes to request its assistance.

 American Home Shield offers three home warranty plans designed to cover your home systems, appliances, or both.
-Its plans are among the most flexible in the industry, so you can choose exactly what to include and what to leave out.
-There’s no home inspection, and its waiting period is half what most home warranty companies require.
+Its plans are among the most flexible in the industry, so you can choose exactly what to include and what to leave out, and there’s no home inspection.

 But despite its reputation as an industry leader, American Home Shield — and generally all home warranty providers — has its detractors.
 There are many stipulations written into the contracts that limit when the warranties can be used and take certain decisions away from consumers.
 If you don’t research exactly what you’re getting, you may be in for a surprise when it’s time to call for a repair.